ria4/lajujabot/README.md

 This bot is a rework of [misterino](https://github.com/avivace/misterino), by Denni Bevilacqua and Antonio Vivace.

 It is also indebted to the [twitchAPI](https://github.com/Teekeks/pyTwitchAPI) implementation by Lena 'Teekeks' During.

+### TODO

+Identify useless packages from `requirements.txt` and take out the trash...